-VNC will now be enabled after every boot.
-To disable it, edit /opt/etc/init.d/StartupGui script again and put the line USE_VNC=0 back.
+Or by rebooting the device.
+VNC will be enabled now after every boot.
+To disable it, edit /opt/etc/init.d/StartupGui script again and put the line USE\VNC=o back.

 To access the device via VNC, you will need to use a VCN viewer application and enter the IP address of the device.
 No password is needed.